RobG66/Gamelist-Manager/README.md

 Donations: https://paypal.me/RGanshorn?country.x=CA&locale.x=en_US

+January 11th, 2025.
+I want better structure in my code so I am now trying to learn how the "Model-View-ViewModel" works.
+Some aspects of the UI I really want to improve on as well, but the design needs a lot of thought.
+I think good GUI design is maybe the most difficult thing.
+I strive for a design that doesn't overwhelm the user and is intuitive to use without reading documentation.
+Yet it also has to offer a good deal of granular control if the user wants that too.
+Version 7.5 is in a good state so my plan is to look at doing another major update.
+I plan to stick with WPF because it works well (except I really hate the menus).
+Well, I'll see how it goes. :)

 Version 7.5 is released!
 This major improvement with this version is where it incorporates using HTTPClientfactory instead of an HTTPClient singleton.
 It's a better approach to multi-threaded scraping.
 A few bug fixes and tweaks here and there as well.
 Media drag/drop is still a WIP, maybe available next release version.